grizzie17/Rollator-Vision/README.md

-# Rollator-Sensors #
+# Rollator-Vision #

 Ultrasonic sensors for a Rollator (Walker).
-The goal is to provide assistance for visually impared individuals that must use a walker and thus can not use a blind cane.
+The goal is to provide assistance for visually impared individuals that must use a walker and thus can not use a blind tapper cane.

 The first test unit will be married to a `Medline Empower Rollator Walker`.